momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/intro_to_qgis_vector_intro.md

 ![](Pictures/stl_map.png)

 ## Things to Do Before the Workshop
-You will need an [NHGIS](https://www.nhgis.org/) account access the data you need before the workshop.
+You will need an [NHGIS](https://www.nhgis.org/) account to access the data you need before the workshop.

 ## Difficulty Level
 This workshop is suitable those who have no experience or are novices in QGIS or any other GIS software.

-## Slides
-You can access slides for this workshop here.

 ## References
 We will not be able to cover all of the functionalities of QGIS in this workshop.
 Refer to these references to learn more on how to use QGIS: